 Indeed, the same principle has already been applied to farmers in California.
 This includes former PLF clients John Duarte and Jack LaPant.
 They spent many years fighting the federal government’s false claims of pollution for moving dirt in their fields in the normal course of farming.
 They faced ruinous fines and eventually settled with the government—still at great cost.

-Represented by Pacific Legal Foundation at no charge, Shannon is asking the Ninth Circuit to overturn the lower court’s decision to restore his livelihood and strengthen the separation of powers by limiting broad deference to agencies like the EPA.
+Represented by Pacific Legal Foundation at no charge, Shannon asked the Ninth Circuit to overturn the lower court’s decision.
+Unfortunately, the Ninth Circuit did not overturn the lower court and the Supreme Court did not take up the case.